birros/web-archives/HACKING.md

   available (example: by adding a blue dot).
 - Also indicate when an archive could not be opened (example: by adding a red dot).
+- Progress bar for the WebView
+- Manage download from the pages
+- Use ORM for model and sqlite management

 ---